 But what about the laundry detergents and cleaning products you use around the house every week?
 Are they safe for the septic system?
 Our comprehensive guide provides input on which household cleaners are safe to use with septic systems.

 Household Cleaning Product Ingredients

 Most people want to use the most effective cleaning products to keep their homes sparkling and germ-free.
 But some of the same ingredients that protect people from illness-causing bacteria are not good for the bacteria that keep a septic system working properly.
-Bacteria are necessary for a septic system to break down solid waste and kill pathogens that will flow into the leach field and, eventually, groundwater.
+Bacteria are necessary for a septic system to break down the solid waste and kill pathogens that will flow into the leach field and, eventually, groundwater.

 Septic systems are not designed to filter out many petroleum-based chemicals such as fuels, lubricants, pesticides, or solvent-based products.
 Even disinfectants in large quantities can wreak havoc on the processes of a healthy septic system.
 It is particularly important to read labels on household products to determine if they are safe for septic systems and monitor the level of use.
 Just two gallons of chlorine bleach entering the system within a short period will kill most of the useful bacteria in a 1,000-gallon septic tank.

 While most commercial products are safe for septic systems when used in recommended quantities (always read the labels), the better choices are "green" cleaners that do not contain petroleum-based solvents and have received the United States Environmental Protection Agency's Safer Choice designation.
 You can also make your products with distilled white vinegar, lemon juice, and baking soda to clean and disinfect your home.

 Safest Toilet and Bathroom Cleaners